The New York City Farm Colony

 The haunting, dilapidated remains of a former poorhouse on Staten Island's Greenbelt.

-Hidden in the backwoods of New York’s forgotten borough sits the Staten Island Farm Colony, an aging set of antiquated buildings that have been used for everything from their intended purposes to satanic sacrifice and the burial of local children.
+Hidden in the backwoods of New York’s forgotten borough sits the Staten Island Farm Colony, a set of antiquated buildings that have been used for everything from their intended purposes to satanic sacrifice and the burial of local children.

 The ’70s saw the disappearance of many local children; one minute they’d be walking with their parents, the next they’d be gone, only to be discovered days later in shallow graves on Farm Colony property.
 Past patients were often spotted haunting the grounds, walking the quickly decaying tunnels and hallways under the buildings they once worked to maintain.
 And teenagers, too, wanted their fair share of the decaying hulks; layers upon layers of graffiti coat the walls, beer cans litter the paths, and paintball is a common recent pastime in the area.

 In January 2016, the New York City Economic Development Corporation sold 45 acres to a developer, who plans to build condos that will open in 2017.
 The redevelopment plan includes “arrested ruins,” described as “stabilized landmarked buildings,” as one public amenity.The Colony is fenced off, but if you keep walking up Walcott Avenue, there’s a gap in the fence and it’s possible to access the abandoned buildings from there.
 Just keep heading forward and you’ll come to a path.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook